alyssamichelle/progress/The Future of JS 2018.md

 You can read more about Vue's origin story [here](https://betweenthewires.org/2016/11/03/evan-you/).
 The Vue.js 2 core library is very small (17 kB).
 This means that using Vue in your site should be pretty fast and load in browser quickly.
 This ALSO means, that learning Vue should be relatively easy and it shouldn't take you long to get started with the framework.

 > I read thru its docs and knew everything i needed to know in less than 30min.
-I couldn't finish the first page of angular in 30min." — Austin McDaniel
+I couldn't finish the first page of angular in 30min." — Anonymous Dev

 ## React